zjefersound/react-essentials/docs/SmartField.md

 }
 ```

-### Field Props
+### FieldProps

-This is what the inputs will receive.
-Note that the ```FieldProps``` is a type that accepts different interfaces for each supported input.
+These are the props that inputs will receive.
+The FieldProps type accommodates different interfaces for each supported input type.

 ```tsx
 // Until this moment this is what every field must have.
 May have newer upgrades after feedbacks